Aricg/PackStackSandBox/README.md

     cd /vagrant && ./RunPackstack

-I wont include any of the Networking or Launching images in this readme, you can refer to the README.questionable where I have some scripts that bring up and tear down networking
+I wont include any of the Networking or Launching images in this readme, you can refer to the README.questionable where I have some scripts that bring up and tear down networking  as well as add and launch a minimal VM.
+The VM has network connectivity out, but I cant route to it from anywhere.
+I'm probably doing everything wrong, so feel free to step in and help me out. (pull request welcome :)